Champagne Lallier - Série R Brut (37,5 cl)

 About the estate:

-In 2019, Italian spirits giant Campari acquired the 15 hectares of vineyards belonging to the house founded in 1906 by René Lallier.
-Brilliantly revived by Francis Tribaut, who took over the reins in 2004 before passing the torch to Dominique Demarville in 2021, Lallier has successfully developed its wines and established itself in French gastronomy.
-The two single vineyard cuvées from Aÿ, Les Sous and Loridon, are undoubtedly the house's strong point, and the Ouvrage cuvée also showcases a wine of beautiful dimension and scope.
-The non-vintage bruts now need to step up a notch and the range needs to become more consistent.
+In 2019, Italian spirits giant Campari acquired the 15 hectares of vineyards belonging to the estate founded in 1906 by René Lallier.
+Brilliantly revitalized by Francis Tribaut, who took the reins in 2004 before passing the torch to Dominique Demarville in 2021, Lallier has successfully evolved its wines and established itself in French gastronomy.
+The two single-vineyard cuvées from Aÿ, Les Sous and Loridon, are unquestionably the estate’s strong point, and the Ouvrage cuvée also showcases a wine of great depth and scope.
+The non-vintage bruts now need to step up their game, and the range needs to become more consistent.